|

 "If the BEING of Man is meaningfully related to what might be thought of as Nature's "purpose," its essential character must be discovered through its own expression, guiding the means it possesses for so doing while, at the same time, influencing the circumstances of its existence and evolution which are revealed by the effects "caused" by it."

-The second and longest pause came next, in which could be sensed something akin to a ship's coming about.
-Then, rather softly, "Who are you?", he said, as if scrutinizing the scan results of my DNA.
+The second and longest pause came next, in which I sensed something akin to a ship's coming about.
+Then, calmly and softly, "Who are you?", said as if he were scrutinizing scan results of my DNA.
 I replied, in the muffled manner of one just caught making a shortcut across someone else's well-kept yard, that I was a philosophy major working on a doctoral program in general psychology to develop a fresh approach to human experience — that I was active in theater, and also happened to be an Episcopal priest.
 "Mr. Ruyle, " he said, with a modicum of geniality missing before, "we understand each other.
 Not a whole lot of people think this way.
 Please feel free to indicate in your grant application that we've spoken personally.
 Should the grant be awarded, we will welcome you at the Salk Institute to share with you what we're discovering at the microbiological level while you share with us what you're finding at the metabiological level."

 That never came to be, because the NIH informed me shortly thereafter that since the grant was to be awarded for the year 1976, they were "assigning priority to projects with a Bicentennial theme."
 No matter.
 Our link was maintained anyway, for Dr. Salk called me a few months later so we could share information; and we met in person when he came to Atlanta to address a large gathering at a conference entitled, "The Human Prospect: Revolutions to Come."
 There, he kindly autographed his World Population And Human Values: A New Reality, inscribing on its title page the sigmoidal curve depicting the growth profile he foresaw for the human species.